Late onset decreased milk supply

 And what else?

 Furthermore, babies tend to get less milk in the late afternoon than in the morning, so what might work in the early morning may not work in the early evening.
 If the baby cries and fusses in the evening, mothers who has been advised “one breast/feeding” may keep putting the baby back to the same breast and finally conclude that she needs to give the baby a bottle of formula.
 And as the milk supply continues to decrease, the problem may get worse and worse.
-Even if the mother puts previously expressed milk into the evening bottle, that does not prevent the problem.
+Even if the mother puts previously expressed milk into the evening bottle, this is not the answer to the problem.
+The bottle only makes the problem worse.

 On top of that, what may work when the baby is a month old, say, may not work when the baby is 3 or 4 months, yet, believing that one breast/feeding is the way to go, the milk supply continues to decrease and many symptoms of late onset decreased milk supply may occur.